A se ca gema sakun

 Sukur or Sakun?

 Sukur is the name used by others.
-The Sukur call the place, themselves, and their language "Sakun" or "Sakwun".
-There is neither a published dictionary nor a grammar.
-We do however have linguistic materials to offer that include a limited lexicon, a very few texts including what we believe to be the first in Sakun written by a Sakun (Waziri 1993), and a number of phrases that we have attempted to construe.
+The Sukur call the place, themselves, and their language "Sakun".
+There is neither a published dictionary nor a grammar apart from Thomas's dissertation.
+However, between 1991, when on a brief visit we were accompanied by Roger Blench, and 2008 we collected linguistic materials that include a limited lexicon, a very few texts including what we believe to be the first in Sakun written by a Sakun (Waziri 1993), and a number of phrases that we have attempted to construe.
 We hope that not only will these will be of general interest and of some use to linguists, but also that Sakun will themselves correct and develop these materials.

-The Sakun word translated as "chief" has been represented in various different ways by different writers.
+The Sakun word translated as "chief" or sometimes, especially in Nigeria, as "king" has been represented in various different ways by different writers.
 In 1991 Roger Blench heard it as "Xidi" with an initial voiceless velar fricative.
 Judy Sterner and I adopted that spelling in various publications.
-More recent work by Michael Thomas suggests that the correct initial consonant is a voiceless lateral fricative commonly represented in Nigeria by "tl", close to the double L ("ll") of some writers in the pre-independence period.
-Let the linguists sort this out: there may well be dialect differences.
+More recent work by Michael Thomas suggests that the correct initial consonant is a voiceless lateral fricative commonly represented in Nigeria by "tl", close to the double l ("ll") of some writers in the pre-independence period.
+Xidi appears to be a dialectical variation.
+Let the linguists sort this out.
 In the meantime we recommend use of the commonly and locally accepted form "Hidi" in all but technical and linguistic writing.
-We have not however made the Xidi -> Tli'di/Hidi change in the Sakun:English lexicon and texts linked to this page.
+We have not however made the Xidi to Tliɗi/Hidi change in the Sakun:English lexicon and texts linked to this page.
+These include the Sakun phrases that appear at the top right of the main title pages in this website, which remain in our amateur transcription.

 The classification of Sakun